 A Gathering Place

-With support from NOAA and UW-Extension, the Reserve renovated a disused building on Barker’s Island for our new public learning center, The Lake Superior Estuarium.
+With support from NOAA and UW–Madison Division of Extension, the Reserve renovated a disused building on Barker’s Island for our new public learning center, The Lake Superior Estuarium.
 This new public space has become a destination for residents and tourists alike.
 Through interpretive exhibits, visitors learn of the interdependence between our local natural systems and economy.